 HUMAN GROWTH HORMONE

-Human growth hormone or HGH is responsible for childhood growth and helping to maintain body tissues and organs throughout life.
+Human growth hormone or HGH is responsible for childhood growth, and helping to maintain bodily tissues and organs throughout life.
 It is released by the pituitary gland (a small structure in the brain).
 With age, the pituitary gland starts releasing less and less HGH.
 To reduce some of the negative physiological changes that occur with age, such as decreased muscle and bone mass, synthetic HGH can be used.

 Physiologic Effects with Use of Human Growth Hormone:

 - Increase in fat breakdown for more energy.

 - Enhances speedy healing of injuries.

 - Conserves muscle glycogen storage and blood glucose.